Efficient algorithms for tuple domination on co-biconvex graphs and web graphs: -tuple domination on co-biconvex graphs

 \subsection{Stable sets of $H_i$ and tuple-dominating sets of $G$}

-We will denote by $\alpha_i$, the independence number of the interval graphs $H_i$ defined in the previous subsection, for $i \in \{1,2\}$.
-Let us remark that the independence number of an interval graph can be found in linear time \cite{gavril}.
-We first have:
+We will denote by $\alpha_i$ the independence number of the interval graphs $H_i$ defined in the previous subsection, for $i \in \{1,2\}$.
+A linear-time algorithm to compute the independence number of an interval graph can be obtained for instance by a dynamic programming approach, traversing the vertices following an ordering $\{v_1, \dots, v_n\}$, of the vertices such that for all $1 \leq i < j < k \leq n$, the presence of the edge $v_iv_k$ implies the presence of the edge $v_jv_k$.
+Such an ordering can be computed in linear-time \cite{olariu}.